 Foreign-born entrepreneurs have been an important part of America’s economic landscape for many decades.
 A study released by CAE in December of 2017 found that 43 percent of Fortune 500 companies – and 57 percent of the top 35 companies – were founded by immigrants or a child of immigrants.
 These companies are headquartered in 68 metro areas across 33 states and employ millions of Americans.

+With these realities in mind, CAE proposes the creation of a new visa category – a “Startup Visa” – specifically designated for foreign-born entrepreneurs who want to launch new businesses in the United States.
+To qualify, applicants would have to meet national security requirements and would have to have raised initial funding – perhaps $100,000 – from private investors to validate themselves as entrepreneurs and to authenticate the validity of their business idea.
 Under the terms of the entrepreneur visa, foreign-born entrepreneurs would be admitted on a temporary basis, say two years.
 If by the end of that period their business has been successfully launched, is producing verifiable revenue, and has produced jobs for at least two nonfamily members, the temporary visa would be extended – say, for an additional three years.
-If the new business continues to be successful and has created jobs for at least five nonfamily members by the end of the initial five-year period, the foreign-born entrepreneur would be granted permanent residency in order to continue building their business and creating American jobs.
+If the new business continues to grow and has created jobs for at least five nonfamily members by the end of the initial five-year period, the foreign-born entrepreneur would be granted permanent residency in order to continue building their business and creating American jobs.

 A permanent residency card – “green card” – should be awarded to any foreign-born student meeting national security requirements who completes an undergraduate or postgraduate degree from an American college or university and wants to remain in the United States following graduation.
 Research has repeatedly demonstrated that immigrants are twice as likely as native-born Americans to start a new business.
 More than 1 million foreign-born students – the largest foreign-born student population in the word – study at American colleges and universities each year.
 Current policy requires most to leave the country after graduation, taking their U.S.-acquired education and training with them.